Backflow/Cross Connection

 The dangers of back flow is such that the State Division of Drinking Water has approved the following Rule to apply to Public Water Systems:

-The prevention of “back flow” into the District’s culinary water is essential for the public’s health.
-This is why those with back flow assemblies on their sprinkling systems must have them inspected PRIOR to putting the systems into use for the summer season.
-This inspection must also be done by a Certified BackflowTechnician (a list is available at the District Office).
-Those property owners which we know to be subject to WCWID’s Cross Connection requirements will be receiving letters from the District informing them of their obligations.
+The prevention of “backflow” into the District’s culinary water is essential for the public’s health.
+This is why those with backflow assemblies on their sprinkling systems must have them inspected PRIOR to putting the systems into use for the summer season.
+This inspection must also be done by a Certified BackflowTechnician.
+Property owners we know are subject to WCWID’s Cross Connection requirements will receive letters from the District informing them of their obligations.